dhelkey/clustershard/README.md

 4. Clustering method (Gaussian Mixture Models or K-means).

-5. If TRUE, multiple observations of the same shard are combined into one reading by averaging element concentrations.
+5. Data averaging.
+If TRUE, multiple observations of the same shard are combined into one reading by averaging element concentrations.

 6. Data standardization.
 If TRUE, element concentration values are normalized to have mean 0 and standard deviation 1.